Kanchenjunga Circuit Trek - 26 Days

 Cost Excludes

-• Lunch and dinner whilst in Kathmandu
+• Lunch, dinner and extra nights accommodation in Kathmandu

 • Items of a personal nature such as alcoholic drinks, cold drinks, laundry

-• Any others expenses which are not mentioned in Price Includes section.
+• Tips for trekking staff and driver and any others expenses which are not mentioned in price Includes section.

 Departure Dates